All Episodes

 We're not going to sit around.

-They don't want to sit around any longer and listen to all this talk about all this spending and the lack of immigration reform and all that, because the Republican base cannot run on that agenda.
+They don't want to sit around any longer and listen to all this talk about all this spending and the lack of immigration reform and all that because the Republican base cannot run on that agenda.

 Sorry, folks, they just can't.

-Local or federal or state office running around on the current Republican agenda of nothing about immigration, big spending.
+You cannot have a conservative candidate for anything, local or federal or state office, running around on the current Republican agenda of nothing about immigration, big spending.

-And so the so the conservatives are fighting back.
+And so the conservatives are fighting back.

 They're starting to kick back now.